DR-AKSHAY/practice/README.md

 # practice
-this is my first get repository.
+this is my first git repository.